-Prior to joining Jones Day, Chris was a federal prosecutor with the U.S. Department of Justice where he primarily focused on human trafficking, hate crimes, and law enforcement misconduct cases.
-During his time with the DOJ, he conducted numerous grand jury investigations and successfully prosecuted cases in federal courts in Louisiana, South Carolina, Tennessee, Texas, Virginia, Washington, and Wyoming.
-He worked closely with the Federal Bureau of Investigation, Department of Homeland Security, U.S. Treasury Inspector General for Tax Administration, Army Corps of Engineers, the U.S. Marshal Service, and a variety of other federal and state agencies.
-While at the DOJ, Chris received two Special Commendations for Outstanding Service, a Special Achievement Award, and was recognized for outstanding contributions to DOJ's Attorney Mentorship Program.
+Prior to joining Jones Day, Chris was a federal prosecutor with the U.S. Department of Justice (DOJ) where he primarily focused on human trafficking, hate crimes, and law enforcement misconduct cases.
+During his time with the DOJ, he conducted numerous grand jury investigations and successfully prosecuted cases in federal courts throughout the country.
+He worked closely with the Federal Bureau of Investigation, Department of Homeland Security, U.S. Treasury Inspector General for Tax Administration, and a variety of other federal and state agencies.
+While at the DOJ, Chris received two Special Commendations for Outstanding Service and a Special Achievement Award.

 - University of Miami (J.D. cum laude 2008; Order of the Barristers; Commencement Speaker; Editorial Board Member, International and Comparative Law Review; Moot Court Board; Mock Trial Team; B.M.
 2005)